-Samir Chatterjee is the Fletcher Jones Professor of Technology Management at CGU’s Center for Information Systems & Technology (CISAT).
+Samir Chatterjee is the Fletcher Jones Chair of Technology Design & Management at CGU’s Center for Information Systems & Technology (CISAT).
 He is also considered a leading technology designer and strategist for 21st-century health care.
 His entry into health care field has been via Telemedicine.
 Today he leads the emerging field of Persuasive Technology, a stimulating interdisciplinary research field that focuses on how interactive technologies and services can be designed to influence people’s attitudes and support positive behavior change.

 Chatterjee received a Bachelor’s of Technology in Electronics & Telecommunications Engineering (1988) from Jadavpur University, India; as well as an MS (1991) and PhD (1994) in Computer Science from the School of Computer Science, University of Central Florida.
 He joined CGU in July 2001.
 In May 2015, he was awarded the distinguished lifetime achievement award for contributions to Design Science Research, presented by the IS design community.
 He is also an adjunct faculty at Keck Graduate Institute, where he teaches a course on Healthcare Informatics.
 He has also taught in the Drucker School of Management’s Executive MBA Program.